 Specify the level of detail used to display the 3D model.
 Higher settings produce more accurate results.
 Lower levels of detail are useful for quick visualization with reduced visual quality.
-Two settings allow you to set specific height and angle measurements:
+Two additional settings allow you to set specific height and angle values:

-- User Defined: Use to produce good quality model rendering for visualization, but not for export to STL. - Controlled Precision: Use to create exact geometry for export to STL printers.
+- User Defined: Use to produce good quality model rendering for visualization and 3D printers - Controlled Precision: Use to create more accurate meshes for export to 3D printers.

 Level of detail can only be set when you import a model.
-If you import a model with User Defined tessellation, you must reimport the file to create the tessellation required for STL printers (Controlled Precision).
+If you import a model with User Defined tessellation, you must reimport the file to create the tessellation required for 3D printers.

-When you select either User Defined or Controlled Precision, click Advanced to create exact measurements.
+When you select either User Defined or Controlled Precision, click Advanced to define the triangulation parameters.